 2) Create a responsive dental website

-Is your DIY site responsive?
-This means it’s fast, easy to use, and mobile-friendly.
-Whatever theme you choose for your DIY dental website, make sure that navigation is smooth whether someone is reading about your business on their computer or phone.
+Is your dental website template responsive?
+This means it’s fast, easy to use, and mobile-friendly, and it’s an essential factor in dental website design.
+Whatever theme you choose for your DIY site, make sure that navigation is smooth whether someone is reading about your business on their computer or phone.
 You’ll also want to be sure to do a NAP (Name, Address, Phone) check for consistency across all of your online listings.
 Everything should match (we’re talking Street vs. St., old phone numbers, etc.) in the listings and on your new website.
 It may seem like a “duh” thing to do, but you’d be surprised how many times NAP listings are out of whack.
 It’s a little thing, but it can hurt your dental SEO, your website traffic, and your business big time.

 Another way to keep your DIY dental website responsive is to make sure your host is reliable.
 Consider paying a little more for premium hosting to avoid having a slow site and using WordPress managed hosting.
 (Get this!
 Did you know that your site may not always be available, depending on the host you choose to use?
 Some companies actually try to cram as many sites onto a server as possible causing sites to have slow performance and load times, or just randomly crash.)